cplAloysius/BBDC-2B-Bot/README.md

 Since my schedule was not fixed, I did not implement a booking function so that the bot doesn't book lessons that I would be unable to attend.
 Creating a booking function should be fairly trivial.

 I ran this program on my desktop in the background while on Youtube/Netflix/gaming.
-I occasionally left it to run while I was out by running the "caffeinate" command on a new terminal window (MacOS).
+I would occasionally let it to run while I wasn't home by running the "caffeinate" command on a new terminal window (MacOS).
 You may wish to do the same or to deploy this onto a free hosting service such as heroku.